pnxguide/pgfixeypointy/design_document.md

 The following list are the potential future work we think there are interesting to be explored.
 - Improve `libfixeypointy` performance based on existing techniques in existing high-performance packages
+- Support variable size: currently libfixeypointy use only 128 bit, it can be store a small decimal in a 64-bit or 32-bit
+- Support parallel aggregation to improve throughput
+- Improve the result writing (currently, ToString() function takes long time) performance
+- Support type casting to operations between different types (e.g., double + pgfixeypointy)
+- Support more aggregator (AVG, STD, VAR)
+- Measuring more realistic workloads
 - Vectorization support